Can Web traffic information help to improve the relevancy of search results?

 Building a Web Graph including User Activity Data

 Many ranking algorithms for Web pages involve looking at the Web as if it were a large graph, with pages or other kinds of documents that one could travel to called “nodes,” and the connections between those nodes (usually links from one page to another) as “edges.”
-Information about the nodes and about the edges can be used to rank pages.
+Information about the nodes and the edges can be used to rank pages.

 The near real-time map described in this document would also be a web graph based on the monitored web traffic.
 It could be a directed graph which includes Web nodes representing web pages and Web edges representing weighted links between the nodes.